couchbase-partners/azure-resource-manager-couchbase/documentation/bestPractices.md

 We recommend using Azure Premium Storage.
 Ephemeral drives present a risk of data loss.
 Standard Storage is based on spinning magnetic disks (HDD) and does not perform well enough for most database applications.

+Q: Given that Couchbase prefers RAM will a P10 be sufficient or do we need other options?

 Q: With managed storage do we need to provision multiple data disks for optimal IO?

 Q: If everything is in memory do we really need to use premium or can we use standard instead?